 When we brought Katniss home for the first time as a puppy, she weighed 9 pounds and easily fit in my lap, even though she smelled like a truck stop restroom.
 As time went by, little Katniss grew into bigger … Continue reading Katniss graduates from shotgun lapdog to backseat rider; still spoiled

 Father’s Day is this weekend.
-I am honored to have the best dad¹ one could possibly hope for, not to mention a father-in-law I always enjoy spending time with who has never been anything but exceedingly kind and generous to me.
-I’m lucky.
-Like, really lucky.
-There’s a lot of people out there—including a surprising number of my friends—who don’t have a relationship, or at … Continue reading Does Father’s Day apply to me if my ‘kid’ is a dog?
+I am honored to have the best dad¹ one could possibly hope for, not to mention a father-in-law I always enjoy spending time with who has never been anything but exceedingly kind and generous to … Continue reading Does Father’s Day apply to me if my ‘kid’ is a dog?

 My dog, Katniss, the subject of this increasingly infrequent blog, is, aside from her incessant whining and barking, a beautiful, funny, smart and sensitive dog.
 One regret I could possibly have regarding Katniss is that she’ll never have puppies to carry on her, um, “legacy” of constant kisses, “protecting” our house with barking night and day, a penchant for snuggling and seemingly endless energy.
-But … Continue reading ‘Fuller House’: Did anyone else notice the fake puppy?
+But my wife and I did what the animal shelter and Bob Barker told us to do: We had our pet spayed to help control the animal population.
+Apparently that doesn’t apply to some television dogs. … Continue reading ‘Fuller House’: Did anyone else notice the fake puppy?
 And why wasn’t Comet Jr. Jr. spayed?

 Ask My Vet is a series based on questions I have—and maybe you do, too—about dogs.
 Katniss’ veterinarian, Dr. Katharine Kennedy of Arbor Animal Clinic here in Austin, provides answers and expertise as a part of this series.
 Question: Why do certain breeds look the way they do?
 Dr. K: In a word, artificial selection, the hallmark of human domestication.
-Our favorite English naturalist, Charles … Continue reading Ask My Vet: Why do certain breeds look the way they do?
+Our favorite English naturalist, Charles Darwin, is most famous for his theory of natural selection: the survival and reproduction of individuals due to different advantageous traits they possess.
+For example, the giraffe with the longest neck will be able to … Continue reading Ask My Vet: Why do certain breeds look the way they do?

 Even at about 3,000 feet with the engine running and while wearing a noise-canceling headset, I swear could still hear Katniss, my German shepherd mix and … Continue reading Off the Leash: How was your weekend?
 I flew a plane

 I’ve heard that some parents are so in tune with their kids that moms and dads can pick out the laugh or cry of their child from among a crowded room of children.
 I think the same could be said for dog parents.
-Out of a rowdy PetSmart holding room in which there must have been dozens of dogs, I could immediately discern Katniss’ howling … Continue reading Wild child Katniss turns 2; yes, I celebrate my dog’s birthday
+Out of a rowdy PetSmart holding room in which there must have been dozens of dogs, I could immediately discern Katniss’ howling and whining as I went to pick her up from doggie day care today.
+Then again, she’s so loud and wild that Beethoven, even his current state—as in dead, not to mention deaf—probably could have … Continue reading Wild child Katniss turns 2; yes, I celebrate my dog’s birthday